rbscouto/rbscouto.github.io/other.md

 <p> In 2019, iNIGMA organised "ENEMath 19 - Encontro Nacional de Estudantes de Matemática", a 4 day event aimed at students from Portugal whose program consisted of mathematical communications, contact with external employers and a social component.
 Highlights <a href="https://www.youtube.com/watch?v=wVoqHy1H4rA">video</a>.</p>

- <p> Until I finished my MSc in Mathematics in 2019, I kept on iNIGMA's board as vice-president (via re-election).</p>
+ <p> Until I finished my MSc in Mathematics in 2019, I kept on iNIGMA's board as vice-president (re-elected).</p>

 Have a look at <a href="https://www.facebook.com/inigmafcup/">iNIGMA</a> on Facebook!